 So what works?

-His program troublingly began with a strategy of over-policing gun violence, including long sentences for repeat offenders.
+His program began punitively, with a strategy of harshly policing gun crimes, including long sentences for repeat offenders.
 Then, the city conducted “call-ins,” meetings between gangs, law enforcement, clergy, and local service groups in a safe environment to explain a new “zero-tolerance” policy for gun violence.
 Officials spoke directly to those at risk for gun violence about the consequences of the crime while connecting them to social services they might need, like housing or employment.
 Addressing the underlying causes of violence, like chronic poverty, residential segregation, and other forms of structural disadvantage, was meant to decrease shootings.

 Operation Ceasefire was enormously successful—at least in the short term.
 It accounted for a rapid 63 percent reduction in youth homicides, in what was dubbed the “Boston Miracle.”
 The model was exported to other cities, and a 2012 review of the policy found that seven of the eight cities that had fully implemented Ceasefire saw similar reductions in violence.
 Ceasefire is known as the “pulling levers” approach because it involves simultaneously pulling all relevant levers of violence: coordinating social services and the relationship between police and communities.
 Because of this, it falls apart easily when any of the actors involved become less committed.
 Boston saw a 67 percent rise in homicides in 2001, which Kennedy credits to failures in the continued implementation his plan.

+Ceasefire also relies on bringing the weight of the criminal justice system down on gun offenders to set an example for others.
 Punitiveness has shown itself to the lowest common denominator policy in US criminal justice when politicians disagree about the role of social supports in addressing crime.
 Ceasefire falls apart if officials lose commitment to the program in favor of harsher measures.
 Kennedy’s program walks a razor’s edge between supporting the over-policing of communities of color and recognizing the humanity of those engaged in urban violence.
-It is not easy to pull off, but the implementation of any effective program against gun violence won't be, either.
+It is not easy to pull off, but neither will any effective program against gun violence.

 Raise the wage